Skip to content

 1. Log in to Security Center.

-2. Click the Menu Icon in the top-right corner.
+2. Click the menu icon in the top right corner.

-3. Click Integrations > TOPdesk.
+3. Click Integrations.

-• URL (your TOPdesk instance URL)
+• URL: your TOPdesk instance URL.

-6. Click Establish a connection.
+7. Click Establish connection.

-9. Done!
+10. Done!

 Automatic ticket status synchronization

-Once the integration is active, ticket status automatically synchronizes between Holm Security and TOPdesk.
+Once the integration is active, ticket status automatically synchronizes between Security Center and TOPdesk.
 When the scanner confirms that a vulnerability no longer exists, the corresponding ticket is automatically closed in both systems with a status of "fixed."

 Example workflow